deusExMac/WebScraper/README.md

 ### batch mode

-WebScraper can be executed in batch and interactive mode.
 In batch mode, WebScraper starts execution, fetches and processes web resources based on the arguments and terminates its execution when no other resource is available.
 Specifying option -B on the command line, will execute WebScraper in batch mode.

 ### interactive mode

 If option -B is not specified on the command line, WebScraper executes in interactive mode (the default).
-In interactive mode, WebScrpaer displays an application shell that allows users to execute a set of supported shell commands.
-When executed in interactive mode, WebScraper's application shell will appear:
+In interactive mode, WebScrpaer displays an application shell that allows users to execute a set of supported shell commands. Ιn interactive mode, WebScraper's application shell will appear:

 ```
 [v0.3.6a 20/10/2022]